Clustering Via Finite Nonparametric ICA Mixture Models: Discussion

 \section{Discussion}

 \

-This article extends the work of \citet{zhu2015} by loosening its conditional independence assumption, positing instead that each multivariate component can be linearly transformed to having independent coordinates.
-Clearly this gives a much more flexible model-based clustering framework than the conditional independence assumption alone.
+Although the conditional independence model for multivariate data is promising due to the fact that its parameters are provably identifiable under weak conditions, even some simple datasets such as the well-known iris dataset clearly violate this conditional independence assumption.
+The current article loosens this assumption, positing instead that each multivariate component can be linearly transformed to having independent coordinates.
+This gives a much more flexible model-based clustering framework than the conditional independence assumption alone.
 Among the particular favorable features of this extended model is that it allows for linear feature extraction, as illustrated by the tone data application of Section~\ref{sec:tonedata}.

-An optimization scheme similar in spirit to that under the original conditional independence model provides the theoretical justification for the NSMM-ICA algorithm, which combines the smoothed majorization-minimization method with independent component analysis (ICA) techniques for the estimation of the extended model.
-Yet additional theoretical questions remain.
-For instance, it is well-known that ICA cannot operate in the setting of multivariate normal data, since in that case the ``whitened,'' or standardized, data is already standard multivariate normal, so that there is no way to identify an ICA transformation.
+Yet much work remains to be done on this and similar methods.
+Despite the favorable-looking results that we have obtained on the datasets in this article, the theoretically important question of the identifiability of the parameters remains unresolved.
+A related issue is the fact that ICA cannot operate in the setting of multivariate normal data, since in that case the standardized data are already standard multivariate normal, so that there is no way to identify an ICA transformation.
 Thus, with the increased flexibility of our current framework come additional questions regarding conditions under which parameter identifiability holds.

-In addition, large-sample behavior of the NSMM estimator such as convergence rates is still not fully known \citep{chauveau2015semi}, which means that of course this lack of knowledge extends to the current, more general, setting.
+In addition, large-sample behavior of the NSMM estimator such as convergence rates is still not fully known; however, recent work on alternative algorithms such as those of \cite{bonhomme2016a}, for which asymptotic properties have been proven, might provide suitable alternatives for estimation of the nonparametric mixture structure.
+Similarly, alternatives to the ICA algorithm we employ here, such as ICS, are also possible, and it is possible that exploiting the ability of ICS to search for interesting clustering features as in \cite{pena2010} could be exploited.